DecisionsDev/odm-docker-kubernetes/platform/gcloud/README.md

 gcloud config set compute/region [REGION (ex: europe-west1-b)]
 ```

 Create a cluster and enable autoscaling.
-Here, we start with 4 nodes (with 16 max):
+Here, we start with 4 nodes (with 16 max.):

 ```
 gcloud container clusters create [CLUSTER_NAME] --num-nodes 4 --enable-autoscaling --min-nodes 1 --max-nodes 16
 ```

-You can also create your cluster from the Google Cloud Platform using the Kubernetes Engine Clusters panel, by clicking on the Create button
+You can also create your cluster from the Google Cloud Platform using the Kubernetes Engine Clusters panel, by clicking the Create button.

 <img width="1000" height="300" src='./images/create_cluster.png'/>